-115.242 Use of screening information Auditor Overall Determination: Exceeds Standard

-115.242 (a): The agency uses the information from the risk screening form to make housing, bed, work, education and program assignments with the goal of separating residents at high risk of being sexually victimized from residents with those at high risk of being sexually abusive.
+115.242 Use of screening information Auditor Overall Determination: Meets Standard Auditor Discussion 115.242 (a): The agency uses the information from the risk screening form to make housing, bed, work, education and program assignments with the goal of separating residents at high risk of being sexually victimized from residents with those at high risk of being sexually abusive.
 Individualized determinations are made about how to ensure the safety of each resident.
 GEO policy 5.1.2-A, pages 6 & 7, section D-3 and facility policy 2019-3, page 3, section 2, explains the use of PREA screening information.
 In interview of the PREA Coordinator he stated, "GEO has developed and implemented a standardized PREA Risk Assessment screening form used at each facility, except for those contractually required to use the client's screening tool.
 Corporate policy requires each facility to conduct risk assessments on all new intakes within 24 hours of arrival to a facility.
 Residents who score "at risk", for victimization or abuse are referred for medical and/or mental health assessments as required and tracked on an "At Risk Log", which contains, at a minimum, their status as a potential victim/perpetrator and housing location.
 The facility's designated PREA Compliance Manager is responsible for reviewing each assessment to ensure proper completion and maintaining the "At Risk Log", to ensure potential victims and abusers are housed separately."
 Residents who score at risk of victimization or abusiveness are referred to a community provider for further evaluation using the PREA Risk Assessment Referral form.
 Residents have an option of refusing these services.
-Those identified to be at risk are tracked on an At Risk Log.
-The facility ensures that those screened at risk for victimization and those screened at risk for abusiveness are not housed together.
+Those identified to be at risk are tracked on an At-Risk Log.
+In review of 24 resident records, 10 of the residents scored during initial screening of being at risk for victimization or abusiveness and were found being tracked on the At-Risk Log.
+One resident was being tracked as a victim, but his screening form indicated a score of being at risk of abusiveness.
+This information was shared with the Assistant Director, Programs/PCM who revised the At-Risk Log.
+It was not necessary for the resident's bed assignment to be changed as he was already assigned a bed closer to the door in camera view.

 115.242 (b): Individualized determinations on a case-by-case basis are made about how to ensure the safety of each resident.
-In interview with the Assistant Facility Director/PREA Compliance Manager and the Case Manager Supervisor they explained how the facility utilizes screening information from the Reentry Facilities PREA Risk Assessment Tool for this purpose.
-In interview of the Case Manager Supervisor, she stated male residents who screen at risk for victimization are assigned to Dorm 2 and those who screen at risk of abusiveness are assigned to Dorm 3 or 4.
-Female residents screened at risk for victimization are housed in the female dorm closest to the door and those screened at risk for abusiveness are housed further away from the door.
+In interview with the Security Monitors and Case Managers, they explained how the facility utilizes screening information from the Reentry Facilities PREA Risk Assessment Tool for this purpose.
+The Assistant Director, Programs/PCM stated male residents who score to be at risk for victimization are assigned beds closer to the door within camera view in a smaller room.
+Those who score at risk for abusiveness are assigned beds towards the back of the dorm.
+Female residents who score at risk for victimization or abusiveness are separated within the female dorm.